jeffnyman/veilus/README.md

 # Veilus

-Veilus is a web application that has been designed to allow testing of the [Tapestry](https://github.com/jeffnyman/tapestry) test framework.
-That said, it could be used by any automation frameworks.
+Veilus is a web application that has been designed to provide mini-applications, all of which can be used as the basis for spec workshop writing exercises.
+It's equally possible to use these applications as the basis for assessing automation.

 Some of the pages here are protected and thus require signing in via the login pull down at the top of the interface.
 The current username/password for this is admin/admin.

-## Remote Version

-The remote version is stored on Heroku at: [https://veilus.herokuapp.com](https://veilus.herokuapp.com).

 ## Running a Local Version

 To run a local version, get the repo.
-You can [download a zip](https://github.com/jeffnyman/veilus/archive/master.zip) or clone the repo using:
+You can [download a zip](https://github.com/jeffnyman/veilus/archive/main.zip) or clone the repo using:

     git clone https://github.com/jeffnyman/veilus